AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

 -   You can go to the [ECS Instance Types Available for Each Region page](https://ecs-buy.aliyun.com/instanceTypes/#/instanceTypeByRegion) to view the instance types available in each region.
 -   For more information about these specifications, see [Description of instance specifications](/intl.en-US/Instance/Instance families.md).

-## sccgn6, compute optimized SCC instance family with GPU capabilities
+## sccgn6, GPU-accelerated compute optimized SCC instance family

 Features

--   I/O optimized.
+-   Is an instance family in which all instances are I/O optimized.
 -   Offers a CPU-to-memory ratio of 1:4.
--   Equipped with 2.5 GHz Intel ® Xeon ® Platinum 8163 \(Skylake\) processors.
+-   Uses 2.5 GHz Intel ® Xeon ® Platinum 8163 \(Skylake\) processors for consistent computing performance.
--   Provides all the features of ECS Bare Metal Instance.
+-   Provides all features of ECS Bare Metal Instance.
 -   Storage:
-    -   Supports enhanced SSDs, standard SSDs, and ultra disks
+    -   Supports ESSDs, standard SSDs, and ultra disks.
-    -   Supports a high performance CPFS
+    -   Supports a high performance CPFS.
 -   Networking:
-    -   Supports VPCs
+    -   Supports VPCs.
-    -   Supports the RoCE v2 network, which is dedicated to low-latency RDMA communication
+    -   Supports the RoCE v2 network, which is dedicated to low-latency RDMA communication.
--   Uses NVIDIA V100 GPU processors that have the SXM2 module:
+-   Uses NVIDIA V100 GPU accelerators \(SXM2-based\) that feature:
-    -   Powered by the new NVIDIA Volta architecture
+    -   New NVIDIA Volta architecture
-    -   Offers a 16 GB HBM2 GPU memory
+    -   16 GB HBM2 GPU memory
-    -   CUDA Cores 5120
-    -   Tensor Cores 640
+    -   Up to 5,120 CUDA cores per GPUUp to 640 Tensor cores per GPU
-    -   Offers a GPU memory bandwidth of up to 900 GB/s
+    -   A GPU memory bandwidth of up to 900 GB/s
-    -   Supports up to six NVLink connections and total bandwidth of 300 GB/s \(25 GB/s per connection\)
+    -   Support for up to six NVLink connections and total bandwidth of 300 GB/s \(25 GB/s per connection\)
--   Scenarios:
+-   Applies to the following scenarios:
     -   Ultra-large-scale machine learning training on a distributed GPU cluster
     -   Large-scale high performance scientific computing and simulations
     -   Large-scale data analysis, batch processing, and video encoding